-Tims Vermeer is a film about some of the ideas, skills and desires of one man, Tim Jenison, who is apparently not a painter, but who wanted to produce a similar painting to one that was produced by Jan Vermeer (born in 1632 and died in 1675 at the age of 43).
-Tim Jenison suspected that Vermeer used a mechanical process to help him paint images with photographic tonality, etc.
+“Tim’s Vermeer” is about some of the ideas, skills and desires of one man, Tim Jenison, who is apparently not a painter, but who wanted to produce a similar painting to one that was produced by Jan Vermeer (born in 1632 and died in 1675 at the age of 43).
+Tim Jenison suspected that Vermeer used a 'mechanical process' to help him paint images with photographic tonality, etc.

 This painting was my first serious experiment into using the technique of painting using a mirror as described in that documentary.

 One of the things I thought about early on is that it is not easy engineering a stand like the one in the documentary, with the single arm raised at approximately a 45 degree angle, and in particular, the adjustable head for tilting the mirror.
 I don’t have the advanced engineering skills or tools to manufacture a mirror head on a lockable ball joint (or something similar).
 I assumed that it is extremely important that the mirror position above the painting surface remained constant.
 I thought about other possible types of stands, that I could more easily manufacture, and control.

 I ended up making a stand made from two aluminium square-tube uprights, with a long round aluminium tube suspended between the two supports.
 A mirror was glued to the centre of the round tube.
 The uprights had a series of holes drilled in them that would allow inserting the round tube at different heights.
 The round tube with glued mirror at its centre could be rotated gently to adjust the angle of the mirror.
 I added some grub screws to hold the round tube firmly in place.